 |Oca information and growing instructions|

 Black is an heirloom variety of unknown origin.
 Tubers are red at harvest and darken on exposure to a very deep red/purple that is nearly black.
 Frankly, I find Black to be kind of a misleading name, but I keep the names that come with the varieties.
+I do not recommend growing this variety because it carries a virus.
+I have not yet cleaned it, but I intend to clean it up and offer again in the future.

 Black has a flavor very similar to potato with just a hint of tartness.
 The cooked texture is moderately firm.
 It loses most of its color with cooking.